ncatlab/nlab-content/pages/1/7/4/0/471/content.md

   ###### Exercise
-  Insert the analog of the above discussion here and upload a nice graphics that shows the standard cube and how the cosimplicial object $\Delta_I$ picks a solid tetarhedron inside it.
+  Insert the analog of the above discussion here and upload a nice graphics that shows the standard cube and how the cosimplicial object $\Delta_I$ picks a solid tetrahedron inside it.
   =--

 As a start, we can illustrate how there are 6 3-simplices sitting inside each 3-cube.